 sharp athletic motion, motion blur, dynamic acceleration

-The descriptor helps the model decide how much temporal smoothing to apply.
+The descriptor and the slider together tell the model how much temporal smoothing to apply.
+A calm scene with the slider cranked high is a classic jitter source.

 Step 5: Use image-to-video for precise control

-Text-to-video gives the model freedom to start anywhere.
+Text-to-video lets the model start anywhere.
 Image-to-video pins frame 1 to your reference.
 For any clip where the starting pose matters, use image-to-video.
+Kling reports image-to-video as its strongest mode for spatio-temporal stability, and its recent models cut warping, morphing, and flicker by roughly 60% versus the prior generation.

 smooth motion, no jitter, continuous frame-to-frame coherence,